rjray/notebook/writing/clojure-tsp.md

 go.

 (Disclaimer: I am not an expert Clojure programmer.
-There are likely several places where something could have been done more concise, or in a more idiomatic manner.
+There are likely several places where something could have been done more concisely, or in a more idiomatic manner.
 Also, I write for clarity over terseness, on the assumption that I'll want to go back and read the code at some future point.)